bitboxer/opengraph_parser/README.md

 ## Installation

-The package can be installed as:

-1. Add `opengraph_parser` to your list of dependencies in `mix.exs`:
+The package can be installed by `opengraph_parser` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do